jwmtechwriting/grc/grc.md

 .# Abstract

-This memo defines a new encoding method for video game hardware/software identity and condition, and optionally, repair history.
+This memo defines a new encoding method for video game hardware/software identity, condition, and, optionally, repair history.

 .# Status of This Memo

 This standard is currently in a developmental, RFC draft phase.
-It should not be used for any non-development purpose until it has been finalized and tooling has been developed.
+Therefore, it should not be used for any non-development purpose until it has been finalized and tooling has been developed.

 .# Copyright Notice